XpressAI/xai-vecto/README.md

 # Xircuits Vecto Components Library

-This library consists of 12 Xircuits components (8 core + 4 toolkit) from the [Vecto Python SDK](https://github.com/XpressAI/vecto-python-sdk).
+This library consists of 12 Xircuits components from the [Vecto Python SDK](https://github.com/XpressAI/vecto-python-sdk).

 It also contains 3 workflows: